This is Part 3 of my 5 Part Rosacea Blog Series.

 Knowing what to use on your skin and what to avoid will give you some measure of control over this common and frustrating skin problem.

 What are my Top Specific Skin Care Tips for Rosacea-prone Complexions?

-The basic steps for any complete skin care regimen are: cleanse, correct hydrate and protect.
-For each of these steps, I’ll explain what I’ve found to be the best type of skin care products for acne rosacea.
+I'll explain what I've found to be the best type of products for each of these steps to help you control your rosacea.
 I’ll also tell you what types of products to avoid.

 The Best Skin Cleansers for Acne Rosacea

 The obvious goal when you cleanse your skin is to remove excess oil, dirt, previously-applied products and debris.
 It's also an opportunity to deliver medicine to help control and treat your acne rosacea.

 What many people don’t realize is that skin-cleansing is also potentially risky for rosacea because many skin cleansers contain harsh ingredients that are irritating for rosacea prone skin.
 You need to be very particular about your cleanser if you have rosacea.